-The Fairhaven Singers summer concert is one of the highlights of Cambridge’s high season.
+The Fairhaven Singers summer concert is one of the annual highlights of Cambridge’s high season.
 Come and experience an enchanting celebration of memorable music presented with passion, and, in the interval, a festive dash of strawberries and sparkling wine served by the River Cam.
-This year’s luscious repertoire includes Bach’s stunning Singet dem Herrn, a group of British pastoral partsongs, and a selection of gorgeous melodies for a beautiful evening in Cambridge.
-Tickets for this concert tend to shift pretty quickly, so tell your friends and book now!
+This year’s luscious repertoire includes music by Bach, Stanford and Saint-Saëns, and a selection of entrancing melodies for a beautiful evening in Cambridge.
+This concert tends to sell out quickly, so tell your friends and book now!

 By subscribing to our RSS feed, you will receive alerts when new podcasts are published here.
 If you don’t already have a podcast app, you can find a list here.

 We are again delighted to present a child-friendly version of our famous summer concert in the afternoon, to encourage the next generation of Fairhaven listeners to bring their parents along!
-The 30-minute programme is a distillation of the evening’s repertoire, featuring music by J. S. Bach, Eric Whitacre and more… There’ll even be a chance for your child to come and stand with us, hearing the choir from within.
+The 30-minute programme is a distillation of the evening’s repertoire, featuring music by Gibbons, Stanford and Bob Chilcott, and more… There’ll even be a chance for your child to come and stand with us, hearing the choir from within.
 Come and experience the amazing Fairhaven sound in Queens’ College’s majestic chapel, and ignite your child’s imagination.

 This thrilling programme presents two contrasting groups of searing choral masterpieces.
 The first half comprises Passion music by Italian composers: Antonio Lotti’s Crucifixus and Domenico Scarlatti’s 10-voice Stabat Mater.
 After the interval, we perform great English anthems by Parry, Finzi and Vaughan Williams.